smart-ex/js-quizzy/docs/CONTRIBUTING.md

-# Contributing to JS Quiz Master
+# Contributing to JS Quizzy

-Thank you for your interest in contributing to JS Quiz Master!
+Thank you for your interest in contributing to JS Quizzy!
 This document provides guidelines for contributing questions and code.

 ## Adding Questions